Currency

 South African Rand

-The Metropolitan Opera House is one of the world’s most iconic opera venues, known for its grand architecture and exceptional acoustics.
-This detailed seating plan will help you navigate the theater and choose the best seats to elevate your operatic experience.
+The Metropolitan Opera House is one of the world’s most famous opera venues, This detailed seating chart will help you navigate the theater and choose the best seats to elevate your operatic experience.

 Sections available in Metropolitan Opera House